 One of the best reasons to keep Moe’s in your mental rolodex is for catering.
 With the option to pick up big trays of their delicious mac and cheese, banana pudding, or slaw alongside a barbecue station with buns, you’ll have your big event managed and everyone amply fed for a very reasonable per-person rate.

-10. Stay, Sip, and Savor at Harvey’s at The Henderson
+10. Harvey’s at The Henderson

 The Henderson is a large 17-room bed and breakfast with a ton of fun vintage details and an onsite bar and restaurant, Harvey’s.
 Hendersonville is understandably not a big city, so being able to stay in the heart of town and wander downstairs for your dinner reservations is a nice offering.